dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2201.md

 http://www.dailydoseofexcel.com.
 He is the king of Excel VBA blogging

-with over ten years’ worth of articles and examples.
+with over ten years' worth of articles and examples.

 » MrExcel: Bill Jelen is the larger-than-life ambassador of Excel.
 This long-time Excel MVP offers over a thousand free videos and a huge library of training